Home / Human Resources / Policies & Forms / Stevenson University Policies / Criteria for Faculty Rank

 Note: A full-time faculty member holding the rank of Assistant Professor will be appointed as an Adjunct Professor if they change their status from full-time to part-time.

-The minimum standards that must be met for the rank of Instructor are:
+The minimum standards that must be met for the rank of Senior Lecturer/Senior Clinical Assistant Professor are:

-Academic Preparation: Minimum of a Master’s degree in discipline; or equivalent certified specialization; or equivalent professional expertise.
+Academic Preparation: Minimum of a Master’s degree in discipline; or equivalent combination of education and experience as assessed at the time of hire.

 Professional Experience: Prior teaching experience at the university level preferred but not required.